Practical musicianship,

 Piano / Keyboard

-Harmony + arranging skills that let you play, write, and produce with confidence.
+Harmony and arranging skills that let you play, write, and produce with confidence.

 - Chord function, voice-leading, and clean left-hand foundations